Guy Liddell: Early life and career

 Liddell was born on 8 November 1892 at 64 Victoria Street, London, the son of Capt.
 Augustus Frederick Liddell RA, a retired Royal Artillery officer, and his wife Emily Shinner, who died when Liddell was eight years old.
 He was the younger brother of Capt.
 Cecil Frederick Joseph Liddell, who served as Head of MI5's Irish section from 1939, and David Edward Liddell; and was a second cousin of Alice Pleasance Liddell, the child friend of Lewis Carroll who was the basis for the books Alice's Adventures in Wonderland and Through The Looking Glass.

-He was a talented cellist in his youth, and was studying in Germany for a career as a professional musician when the First World War began.
+He was a talented cellist in his youth and was studying in Germany for a career as a professional musician when World War I began.
 He joined the Honourable Artillery Company as a private, a unit his brothers David Liddell MC and Cecil served with.
 During the conflict, he was commissioned and served with the Royal Field Artillery and was awarded the Military Cross.
 After the war, Liddell joined Scotland Yard where, in liaison with Special Branch and the Foreign Office, he was involved in breaking a spy ring based around the All Russian Cooperative Society in London.

 He married the Hon.
 Calypso Baring, daughter of Cecil Baring, 3rd Baron Revelstoke of Membland and of Maude Louise Lorillard, on 7 April 1926.
-They had one son and three daughters; Peter Lorillard Liddell (1927–2004), Elizabeth Gay Liddell (born 1928), Juno Liddell (1930–1968) and Maude Liddell (baptised Anne Jennifer Liddell) (born 1931).
+They had one son and three daughters; Peter Lorillard Liddell (9 Feb.
+1927-Apr.
+2004), Elizabeth Gay Liddell (born 28 Feb.
+1928), Juno Liddell (29 Mar.
+1930 – 13 Nov.
+1968) and Maude Liddell (baptised Anne Jennifer Liddell) (16 May 1931).

 He transferred to MI5 with his team in October 1931, where he became an expert on Soviet subversive activities within the UK and recruited agents, including his private secretary Dick Wright, and future head of B5(b) Maxwell Knight, in preparation for possible war with Germany.
-In 1936, he traveled to Washington D.C. where information he provided to FBI Director J. Edgar Hoover allowed the FBI to break a German spy-ring based around Gunther Rumrich.
+In 1936 he traveled to Washington where information he provided to FBI Director J. Edgar Hoover allowed the FBI to break a German spy-ring based around Gunther Rumrich.

-Second World War
+World War II

-Following the outbreak of the Second World War, Prime Minister Winston Churchill sacked Director-General of MI5 Vernon Kell and in June 1940 Liddell was promoted to Director of B Division in charge of counter-espionage, where he appointed Dick Wright and Anthony Blunt to senior posts.
+Following the outbreak of World War II, Prime Minister Winston Churchill sacked Director-General of MI5 Vernon Kell and in June 1940 Liddell was promoted to Director of B Division in charge of counter-espionage, where he appointed Dick Wright and Anthony Blunt to senior posts.
 Shortly after the new appointment, he was informed by Maxwell Knight of a suspected German spy-ring based around the Right Club of Archibald Ramsay and involving American cipher clerk Tyler Kent.
-Liddell met U.S. Ambassador Joseph P. Kennedy Sr., who agreed to waive Kent's diplomatic immunity and he was successfully prosecuted, along with his handler Anna Wolkoff.
+Liddell met U.S. Ambassador Joseph P. Kennedy Sr., who agreed to waive Kent’s diplomatic immunity and he was successfully prosecuted, along with his handler, Anna Wolkoff.

 His agent, Duško Popov, provided an Abwehr questionnaire suggesting that the Japanese Air Force planned to attack the United States at Pearl Harbor.
 Popov was sent to FBI Director J. Edgar Hoover, who refused to take him seriously.
 Liddell was later criticized for not informing the Office of Naval Intelligence.